 At the patient’s hospital, participants will be asked to provide a blood sample.
 DNA from this sample will be used for genetic sequencing of specific genes associated with these inherited disorders.
 Participants will need to consent to sharing of medical record information such as symptoms, treatments and test results including genetics.
 All information collected will be stored securely in a confidential project database.
 Hospital visits with the research nurse should last approximately thirty minutes and refreshments will be provided.
 It is recommended that children are accompanied by a parent, carer or relative during the hospital visit.
 Participants may withdraw from the study at any point.

 This research is supported by an award from the Health Innovation Challenge Fund (HICF-R9-518), a parallel funding partnership between the Department of Health and the Wellcome Trust.
-The collaborative research project officially started on 1st March 2015 and will end on 1st March 2018.
+The collaborative research project officially started on 1st March 2015 and will end in August 2019.